English - Reading

 Reading at Burrowmoor:

-Throughout their time at Burrowmoor Primary Academy, we want all pupils to develop a real interest in books.
-During the school day, pupils are exposed to a wide range of different types of age-appropriate books.
+Throughout their time at Burrowmoor Primary Academy, we want all pupils to develop a genuine interest in books.
+During the school day, pupils are exposed to a wide range of age‑appropriate texts across a variety of genres.

-Our pupils are encouraged to develop their reading skills in different ways, such as reading with an adult and in group reading sessions, as well as in lessons across the curriculum where they are encouraged to use their reading skills.
+Pupils are encouraged to develop their reading skills in different ways, including reading with an adult, taking part in group reading sessions, and using their reading skills regularly within lessons across the curriculum.

-Children have access to their class mini-library throughout the day, as well as the whole school library, where they can choose from a selection of fiction and non-fiction books.
+Children have access to their class mini‑library throughout the day, as well as the whole‑school library, where they can choose from a range of fiction and non‑fiction books.

 EYFS and Key Stage 1